vnotex/viki/get_started.md

-# Get Started
+# Get started
 ## Prepare space to serve Viki
 First of all, you need to find a place to host your site.
 Any service that can host static content can make it work.

-We will show you some examples below.
+Below are some examples.

 ### Github
 [GitHub Pages](https://pages.github.com/) is a good choice to hold websites for you and your projects.